tideland/gocells/README.md

   discovered by a user-defined criterion.
 - **Simple Processor** allows to not implement a behavior but only use one function for event processing.
+- **Status** receives and processes status events by other behaviors.
+  Those have to emit it when receiving the topic "status" with a status cell ID as payload.
 - **Ticker** emits tick events in a defined interval.

 ## Contributors